-10 Incredible Summer Programs for Los Angeles High School Students
+10 of the Best Summer Programs for LA High School Students

-Summer may seem far off; however, many summer programs for teens have begun accepting applications and have deadlines in February and/or March 2019.
-Now is the time to start looking into the amazing opportunities available to Los Angeles area high school students.
+Summer may seem far off; however, many Summer Programs for Teens have begun accepting applications and have deadlines in February and/or March 2019.
+Now is the time to start looking into the amazing opportunities to get your Teen into a great program.

 D.A.T.A.
 (Design, Art, and Technology Academy)

 D.A.T.A. is an “immersive summer program dedicated to providing high school students with the opportunity to develop their career skills.”
 Students will learn and enhance skills in digital art, graphic design, web design, coding, game design, photography, videography, advertising, and digital marketing.
 Students may enroll in a full four-week session, or pay a la carte per week.
 Check the website for information on courses offered each week, fees, and more.

 649 W. 34th St. Suite 108, Los Angeles, CA 90089

 USC Summer Programs provide outstanding high school students with the opportunities to “balance academic and campus life as they prepare for college.”
 The program offers both 2 and 4 week summer courses which are taught by USC faculty and professionals of the USC academic community.
 Courses include lectures, hands-on workshops, guest speakers, and academic field trips throughout Los Angeles.
 Information about tuition, the application process, dates, and other details are available online.